wp-plugins/visitor-country/readme.txt

 The plugin will go up in version periodically to reflect MaxMind's new database.
 You can always update it manually by [downloading it from here](http://geolite.maxmind.com/download/geoip/database/GeoLiteCountry/GeoIP.dat.gz), uncompress, and upload to the plugin directory.

 == Changelog ==

+= 1.1 =

+Fixed Proxy issue
+GeoIP DB updated to May 2013

 = 1.0 =
 * MaxMind database update